1909 water war erupted in the east end of Grand Valley

 Two years later, another group of irrigators formed Mesa County Irrigation District and purchased the water and land associated with Canal No. 2, which is now called the Stubb Ditch.
 The two districts had separate small dams and ongoing difficulties with their water supplies.

 The problems in the Price Ditch in 1909 actually stemmed from recurring high water in what was then called the Grand River.
-The excessive water washed out the bed of the river where the Price Ditch diversion began, making it impossible for Palisade Irrigation District meet all of its water demands simultaneously.
+The excessive water washed out the riverbed where the Price Ditch diversion began, making it impossible for Palisade Irrigation District to meet its water demands simultaneously.

-As a result, the district’s board of directors and superintendent set up four sub-districts within the district.
+As a result, the district’s board of directors and superintendent set up four sub-districts.
 Then they instructed ditch riders to begin rationing water, making it available to each sub-district every few days.

-That meant closing headgates in the east end of the system for several days at a time so that irrigators in the west end – as far as today’s 29 Road – would also have water.
+That meant closing headgates in the east end for several days at a time so that irrigators in the west end –– as far as today’s 29 Road –– would also have water.
 But that didn’t sit well with orchard growers in the east area.

 The accompanying article said orchard owners demanded “that all headgates at the upper end of the valley be opened and that every grower under the big canal be awarded his full complement of water each day.”